canonical/eks-snap/README.md

 sudo snap install eks
 ```

-Now you can either initialize a new cluster with `eks init` or you can join
-an existing cluster with the combination of `eks add-node` on any existing
+To form a multi-node cluster call `eks add-node` on any existing cluster
-cluster member to get a token, followed by `eks join <token>` on the new
+member to get a token, followed by `eks join <token>` on the new machine.
-machine.

 # Default components